 Chew toys can be especially effective for puppies going through teething.
 Puppies are undisputedly adorable, but their sharp baby teeth can leave a mark if they get ahold of your fingers during a play session.
 And when they’re going through the process of teething, much like humans, it’s not a pleasant experience.
 It can be painful, and the urge to bite and chew on something seems uncontrollable.
-Giving your dog a hard chew toy will help with their gum pain and curb their urge to chew on things not meant for them.
+Giving your dog a hard chew toy will help with their gum pain and curb their desire to chew on things not meant for them.

 As we know, dog toys can vary in durability.
 Try picking a chew toy that is going to last.
-If you own a larger breed dog, or a dog who is known to shred through toys, we recommend leaning toward the piece of rope or hockey puck end of the chew toy spectrum.
+If you own a larger breed dog or a dog who is known to shred through toys, we recommend leaning toward the piece of rope or hockey puck end of the chew toy spectrum.

 It’s no secret that exercise is beneficial for your dog’s health.
-And for all the dogs who like playing fetch, toys like tennis balls and frisbees can be a great work out plan.
+And for all the dogs who like playing fetch, toys like tennis balls and frisbees can be a great workout plan.
 These toys give you and your dog a chance to bond, all while your dog is exerting energy and staying healthy.
-Physical activity can not only help with your dog’s physical health, it can help with their mental health as well.
+Physical activity can not only help with your dog’s physical health, but it can also help with their mental health as well.
 Exercise helps stimulate your dog’s mind, keeping them engaged and focused on a task (GET THE BALL).

 Toys for Emotional Support

-Admittedly, things like blankets and teddy bears don’t exactly qualify as “toys” per say.
+Admittedly, things like blankets and teddy bears don’t exactly qualify as “toys” per se.
 But for the sake of the discussion (and your dog), we will reclassify them.
 And sure, some dogs see a stuffed animal and immediately start ripping it apart.
 But dogs can benefit from their favorite blanket or stuffed friend, more so than you may realize.

 For dogs with emotional trauma or other ongoing issues, their favorite toy or favorite blanket can bring them comfort and stability.
-This can be especially true if your dog is showing signs of nervousness or is in an unfamiliar place with unfamiliar people.
+This can be especially true if your dog shows signs of nervousness or is in an unfamiliar place with unfamiliar people.
 Having their blanket, their favorite toy, or even one of your t-shirts, can remind them of their home and put them at ease.
 Remember, dogs investigate situations with their nose.
 Giving them something with a familiar or reassuring smell can make all the difference.